Configure Dependencies

 Component-Type Level

-Tool versions defined under terraform, helmfile, or packer apply to all components of that type:
+Tool versions defined under terraform, helmfile, packer, or ansible apply to all components of that type:

 Component Level